-Rehearsal and Performance in Production - Musical Course Advisory: SCC minimum English standard.
+THEA 024D Rehearsal and Performance in Production - Musical

+Course Advisory: SCC minimum English standard.
 This course provides instruction and supervised participation in musical theatre rehearsal and performance, including operas, operettas, and musicals.
 Students will participate as vocalists, musicians, dancers and accompanists.
 Before enrolling in this course, students are required to audition for a role.
 Auditions take place during the second week of the semester.
 Details about auditions will be posted in the theater.
-Three hours lab, seventeen hours by arrangement weekly.
-(10-week course).
+C-ID THTR 191.
+Three hours lab, seventeen hours by arrangement (10-week course).